AKASHNEGI-github/MCA-Notes/ReactJS.md

 ```

 ### What is Lifting State Up in React
+In React, lifting state up refers to the technique of moving a shared state to a common ancestor of the components that need to access or modify it.
+Instead of maintaining separate state values in each component, the state is kept in the parent component.
+This parent component then passes the state and any necessary functions as props to its child components.
+By doing this, the child components can access and interact with the shared state, ensuring consistency across the application.
 ```jsx
 import React from 'react'
 import { useState } from 'react'